 Successful Innovations, Inc. was founded in 2006

-by former educational leaders of schools with a large percentage of students on free and reduced lunch.
-Darlene Mack (former principal), Stefanie Prokity (former principal), and Hilda Stevens (retired Literacy Coach) were passionate about finding meaningful ways to increase student achievement and decrease the achievement gap.
+Successful Innovations was founded in 2006 by former educational leaders of schools with a large percentage of students on free and reduced lunch.
+Darla Edwards (former principal), Stefanie Prokity (former principal), and Hilda Stevens (retired Literacy Coach) were passionate about finding meaningful ways to increase student achievement and decrease the achievement gap.
 They believed that the solution to increased performance could be addressed through equipping parents with the knowledge necessary to support their child’s education.

 Unfortunately, the ladies soon realized that some parents could not attend parent workshops or other school functions because of their work schedules, transportation issues, or intimidation in a school setting.
 The educators knew that these parents truly wanted their children to be successful, but felt inadequately prepared to do so.